akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 AH!
 Too much data and it looks garbled.
 Hit **Ctl+c (^c)** to quit a running process or abort a task.
 This is one of the most important commands you'll learn today!
 We can see that the file is of type "fastq.gz": the ".gz" indicates the file has been compressed.
 File compression can save huge amounts of space!

 If you want to observe this compressed data in a more manageable way, we can use the command `zcat` (which allows us to look at "zipped" data) and then "pipe"" the output of that to the `less` command using the '|' ***operator***.
+Give it a try.

 ```{bash}
 zcat S152_L002_R1_001.fastq.gz | less
 ```
-Like the manual pages, we can use the space bar to scroll the output of `less`, and 'q' to quit.
-In this file
+Like the manual pages, we can use the space bar to scroll the output of `less`.
+We'll talk about the [FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format) more below, but you can see that the 2nd line of each entry contains the raw sequence data.
+The characters in the 4th line symbolize the quality score of each base call in the 2nd.
+For now, let's exit using ***q***.

-Let's decompress the files using `gunzip`.
+Decompress the files using `gunzip`.

 ```{bash}
 clear